-For all necessary criminal hearings set in accordance with GO 03-20, the public will be permitted access to the hearing using the Court’s teleconference line, as available.
+Public access connection information for hearings and trials will be provided on the Court's public website, as available.
 Members of the public and media are strictly prohibited from recording or broadcasting any hearing, in whole or in part, in any fashion, and must mute their phones for the entirety of the hearing.

-Attorneys will be sent WebEx connection information for their hearings.
-Please see Remote Hearing Information for Attorneys for WebEx instructions and training information.
+Attorneys will be sent Zoom connection information for their hearings.
+Please see Remote Hearing Information for Attorneys for Zoom instructions and training information.

 Public Access to the Courthouse

-Courthouse lobbies will remain open for the public to use drop boxes to deposit documents for filing and payments for the District Clerk's Office.
-Individuals may enter the courthouses to conduct official business provided they have scheduled appointments or notifications to do so.
-Memebers of the public who wish to view a criminal proceeding or trial will be directed to the Court's website to access video streaming of those proceedings.
+As of June 30, 2021, the Courthouses are open to the public.
+Lobby drop boxes to deposit documents for filing and payments for the District Clerk's Office remain available.
+Members of the public who wish to view a criminal proceeding or trial will be directed to the Court's website to access video streaming of those proceedings.

 Filings and Payments

-The Clerk’s Office windows are closed to the public.
-Staff are still available by phone during regular business hours of 8:00 am to 5:00 pm, Monday through Friday.
+The Clerk’s Office windows are open to the public Monday through Friday from 9:00 am to 4:00 pm.
+Staff are also available by phone during regular business hours of 8:00 am to 5:00 pm, Monday through Friday.